bannerImage.png

 Investment in the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS)

-If you purchase shares in a business that qualifies as an EIS investment, then your tax liability can be reduced, for either the year of investment, or the prior year, under a carry back claim by up to 30% of the amount you invested.
+If you purchase shares in a business that qualify as an EIS investment, then your tax liability can be reduced, for either the year of investment, or the prior tax year under a carry back claim, by up to 30% of the amount you invested.

-If you have capital gains from other disposals in the last 36 months, or the following 12 months, these can be re-invested in EIS shares resulting in the availability of CGT deferral relief.
+If you have capital gains from other disposals in the last 36 months, or in the next 12 months, these can be re-invested in EIS shares resulting in the availability of CGT deferral relief.
 This defers the CGT until the new investments are subsequently disposed of.
 The annual cap on EIS investments is £1m.
+There is a £2m yearly limit for 'knowledge-intensive' companies.

 An SEIS investment provides income tax relief of up to 50% of the amount you invested in either that tax year of investment, or the previous tax year under a carry back claim.
 The annual investment limit for SEIS is £200,000.